memo-ozdincer/Barclays-Volscore-Implementation/README.md

 Hence VRP = ImpliedVol - RealizedVol (shown in volatility points).
 A short volatility strategy attempts to, on average, pocket the implied minus realized difference.

 #### 2.3.
-Machine Learning Angle
+Machine Learning Possible usage

 We can refine VRP forecasts.
 For example, let x(t) be a feature vector capturing phenomenon such as:
 • Momentum or macro environment (e.g., market “fear”).
 • Historical realized vol and prior implied vol terms.
 • Other exogenous signals (yield curve slopes, credit spreads, etc.).

-One could train an LSTM or feed-forward model y = f(x) to predict future realized volatility or directly predict VRP.
+I started this project thinking I would train an LSTM or feed-forward model y = f(x) to predict future realized volatility or directly predict VRP.
 Then the strategy might short volatility more aggressively when the predicted VRP is high, or hold less exposure when the predicted VRP is low.
 This approach merges VRP with data-driven modeling to better handle regime shifts.
+However, I lost interest in the project after spending my winter break on it.

 #### 2.4.
 Potential Limitations